Lakers blank Hornets, stay perfect in NECC

 Roose led her team in goals scored entering the game (15) as part of a trio that also includes senior Kylee Palmer (14 goals scored) and junior Hailey Alleshouse (7) that had combined for all but five of Lakeland’s goals scored this year.

-Palmer found net about 10 minutes into the second half when she sent the ball into the goal from about 20 yards out, then Alleshouse tapped one in on a rebound after the ball bounced off the crossbar after another shot attempt.
+Palmer found the net about 10 minutes into the second half when she sent the ball into the goal from about 20 yards out, then Alleshouse tapped one in on a rebound after an initial shot bounced off the crossbar.

 “Good things happen when you are where you’re supposed to be, and I knew in a situation like that, I needed to be up by the net so I could hit it in if it came to me,” Alleshouse said.